Theatre of the absurd: Characters

-The plots of many Absurdist plays feature characters in interdependent pairs, commonly either two males or a male and a female.
+The plots of many absurdist plays feature characters in interdependent pairs, commonly either two males or a male and a female.
 Some Beckett scholars call this the "pseudocouple".
 The two characters may be roughly equal or have a begrudging interdependence (like Vladimir and Estragon in Waiting for Godot or the two main characters in Rosencrantz & Guildenstern Are Dead); one character may be clearly dominant and may torture the passive character (like Pozzo and Lucky in Waiting for Godot or Hamm and Clov in Endgame); the relationship of the characters may shift dramatically throughout the play (as in Ionesco's The Lesson or in many of Albee's plays, The Zoo Story for example).

 Language

-Despite its reputation for nonsense language, much of the dialogue in Absurdist plays is naturalistic.
-The moments when characters resort to nonsense language or clichés—when words appear to have lost their denotative function, thus creating misunderstanding among the characters—make the Theatre of the Absurd distinctive.
+Despite its reputation for nonsense language, much of the dialogue in absurdist plays is naturalistic.
+The moments when characters resort to nonsense language or clichés—when words appear to have lost their denotative function, thus creating misunderstanding among the characters—make the theatre of the absurd distinctive.
 Language frequently gains a certain phonetic, rhythmical, almost musical quality, opening up a wide range of often comedic playfulness.
-Jean Tardieu, for example, in the series of short pieces Theatre de Chambre arranged the language as one arranges music.
-Distinctively Absurdist language ranges from meaningless clichés to vaudeville-style word play to meaningless nonsense.
+Tardieu, for example, in the series of short pieces Theatre de Chambre arranged the language as one arranges music.
+Distinctively absurdist language ranges from meaningless clichés to vaudeville-style word play to meaningless nonsense.
 The Bald Soprano, for example, was inspired by a language book in which characters would exchange empty clichés that never ultimately amounted to true communication or true connection.
-Likewise, the characters in The Bald Soprano—like many other Absurdist characters—go through routine dialogue full of clichés without actually communicating anything substantive or making a human connection.
-In other cases, the dialogue is purposefully elliptical; the language of Absurdist Theater becomes secondary to the poetry of the concrete and objectified images of the stage.
+Likewise, the characters in The Bald Soprano—like many other absurdist characters—go through routine dialogue full of clichés without actually communicating anything substantive or making a human connection.
+In other cases, the dialogue is purposefully elliptical; the language of absurdist theater becomes secondary to the poetry of the concrete and objectified images of the stage.
 Many of Beckett's plays devalue language for the sake of the striking tableau.
 Harold Pinter—famous for his "Pinter pause"—presents more subtly elliptical dialogue; often the primary things characters should address are replaced by ellipsis or dashes.
 The following exchange between Aston and Davies in The Caretaker is typical of Pinter: